-Many women diagnosed with ovarian cancer say that they had never heard of the disease or the symptoms associated with it
+Many women diagnosed with ovarian cancer say that they had never heard of the disease or the symptoms associated with it.

 Ovarian cancer is the most deadly of the female cancers.
 This is partly due to the delays in diagnosis and because symptoms are often confused with those of other, less severe, illnesses.
 Therefore, most women are diagnosed once the cancer has already spread, making it more difficult to treat.